astronomy | weather | house | site info / site map |

 In the old days of film photography we could write information on the back of a print, e.g. "uncle Fred and auntie Wilma on holiday in Bognor, August 1956".
 The equivalent of this in the world of digital photography is to store so-called metadata in the image file.
 There are several standards that define how this information is stored — Exif, IPTC and XMP.

 Having failed to find an easy to use metadata editor for Linux I wrote my Photini program.
-I've gradually improved it, adding Flickr & Picasa uploaders and the ability to import photos from my cameras.
+I’ve gradually improved it, adding a Flickr uploader and the ability to import photos from my cameras.
 You can also set the location of a photograph by dragging it onto a map.
 It should work on Linux, Windows or MacOS computers.

 So far Photini has not attracted much interest, perhaps because it solves a problem most people don't realise they have.
 However, I wrote it for me and I'm happy with it.
 What more do I need?

 I have a Twitter account @jimeasterbrook where I post a variety of pithy remarks about life, the universe and everything.
-I promise there will be no pictures of cats, but you might find too much #thearchers content.
-My weather station also has a Twitter account @kt19weather.
+However, Twitter has provided a good example of what can happen to a service when it’s controlled by a single entity, so I’ve recently started using Mastodon instead.
+My user name is @jim_easterbrook.
+My weather station also has an account: @kt19weather.